charlie-crawford/CS106-lab6-OLD/cs106-lab6-master 2/Tasks.md

 ## Overview:
 For this assignment, you will continue your previous investigation of Democratic primary polling data by using a heap to sort the candidates by their polling numbers (to determine which candidates are currently in the lead).
+You are asked to implement the ArrayHeap using the PriorityQueue interface in part 1, then implement heap sorting in-place (no removal of items) in part 2, and finally implement heap sort with removal in part 3.

 ## Part 1: Implementing a Heap
 It would be best if you started by implementing the given PriorityQueue interface as an ArrayHeap so that generic objects that implement the compareTo method from the Comparable interface can be inserted into your priority queue.
 Requirements are shown below, and then some tips for each method.

 # Requirements
 1. Implement the PriorityQueue interface as an ArrayHeap with the maximum at the top.
 Unlike last week when we were using recursion, you're encouraged to use loops in your heap implementation.
 You may find it useful to use private or public helper methods called from the publicly defined methods in the interface.
 However, you still do not need a Node class - the entire data structure will be contained within the ArrayHeap class.

 2. You should use the compareTo method of the given element to determine which values are greater or less within the priority queue.
 We will only read one file for this week, so we do not need to deal with duplicate entries.
 In general, there is not a problem with having duplicate entries in a heap, but we'll avoid this by just using one file.
 Since this heap will be used to store polling data, you should be implementing this as a maximum heap so that we will be able to retrieve the current top candidate quickly.

     Last week we used the candidate's last name to determine the ordering.
-For this week, copy over your Candidate class (or whatever you called it) and modify the compareTo method instead of comparing the candidate's polling numbers.
-If there is a tie, use the candidate's last names (edit: still A->Z).
+For this week, copy over your Candidate class (or whatever you called it) and modify the compareTo method instead of comparing the name, we compare the candidate's polling numbers.
+If there is a tie, use the candidate's last names (in A->Z order).

 3. You should Override the toString method in your ArrayHeap class to return a String representation of the heap for debugging and auto-grading purposes.
 For example, if I add the following numbers to a new heap one by one:
 -2, 3, 9, -7, 1, 2, 6, -3
-and then print the heap; I will get something like this:
+and then print the heap, I should get something like this:

         9